Planning Greenplum System Expansion

 - Create a custom build plan for deploying hardware with the desired configuration in the particular site and environment.

-After selecting and adding new hardware to your network environment, ensure you perform the burn-in tasks described in Verifying OS Settings.
+After selecting and adding new hardware to your network environment, ensure you perform the burn-in tasks described in expand-nodes.html#topic19.

 Planning New Segment Initialization

-Expanding Greenplum Database requires a limited period of system downtime.
-During this period, run gpexpand to initialize new segments into the array and create an expansion schema.
+Expanding Greenplum Database can be performed when the system is up and available.
+Run gpexpand to initialize new segment instances into the array and create an expansion schema.

 The time required depends on the number of schema objects in the Greenplum system and other factors related to hardware performance.
 In most environments, the initialization of new segments requires less than thirty minutes offline.

 If your existing system has mirror segments, the new segments must have mirroring configured.
 If there are no mirrors configured for existing segments, you cannot add mirrors to new hosts with the gpexpand utility.
 For more information about segment mirroring, see About Segment Mirroring.

 For Greenplum Database arrays with mirror segments, ensure you add enough new host machines to accommodate new mirror segments.
 The number of new hosts required depends on your mirroring strategy: